railsdoc/railsdoc.github.io/README.md

 ### Additional Goals

-Thare are some enhancements in addition to SEO.
+There are some enhancements in addition to SEO.

 - [x] Built by [Jekyll](https://github.com/jekyll/jekyll)
 - [x] Styled by [bootstrap(v4)](https://github.com/twbs/bootstrap)